 \subsection{PolyGraph Discrepancy Correlates With Model Quality}

-To demonstrate the practical utility of \ac{pgd}, we evaluate its ability to assess the quality of a state-of-the-art \ac{ggm}, DiGress.
-We consider two proxies for model quality: the number of denoising iterations and the number of training epochs, and show that \ac{pgd} strongly correlates with both.
-Our results reveal that \ac{pgd} captures model improvement more faithfully than MMD metrics.
-Furthermore, \ac{pgd} maintains a strong linear correlation with the percentage of valid graphs generated, a key indicator of model performance.
-For all experiments, metrics were computed by comparing a reference set of 2048 graphs against a generated set of 2048 graphs.
+To demonstrate practical utility, we evaluate PGD on DiGress \citep{vignac2023digress}, a state-of-the-art GGM, using denoising iterations and training epochs as proxies for model quality.
+PGD strongly correlates with both, capturing model improvement more faithfully than MMD metrics while maintaining a strong linear correlation with the percentage of valid graphs generated.
+All metrics were computed comparing 2048 reference graphs against 2048 generated graphs.

 \textbf{Denoising Iterations.} We first analyze the impact of the number of denoising steps on sample quality.
 Six DiGress models are trained on the large procedural planar dataset using a range of 15 to 90 denoising steps.
 As shown in \cref{fig:polyscore-digress-iterations}, increasing the number of steps generally improves model performance across all metrics.
-We find that \ac{pgd} has a much stronger linear relationship with validity than MMD metrics, as shown by the Pearson correlation shown in \cref{tab:pearson-correlations-validity}.
+We find that \ac{pgs} has a much stronger \emph{linear} relationship with validity than MMD metrics, as shown by the \emph{Pearson} correlation coefficients in \cref{tab:pearson-correlations-validity}.
 This tight relationship is especially encouraging as validity, alongside uniqueness and novelty, is often considered a gold standard metric for assessing model quality.
 Yet, validity is not always defined.
-Uniqueness and novelty can be provided jointly with \ac{pgd} to offer complementary insights.
+Uniqueness and novelty can be provided jointly with \ac{pgs} to offer complementary insights.